willymcallister/willymcallister.github.io/_articles/real-world-elements.md

 $i = \text C \,\dfrac{dv}{dt}$

-The some symbols for a capacitor look like this:
+The some symbols for a capacitor look like this,

 ![Capacitor symbols]({{ site.baseurl }}{% link i/element_capacitor_symbols.svg %}){: .centered }